AntoniKania/windows-forms-charts/README.md

             }
         }
 ```
 Hiding side menu if the window get too small.
+Menu in right side automatically hides if height of the window is smaller than 553px.
+All of the options can still be access via `MenuStrip` located on top.
 ![image](https://user-images.githubusercontent.com/87483058/171502723-1b222ba1-de61-42ab-bbfb-b7162b10f07f.png)
 ```c#
 private void Form2_Resize(object sender, System.EventArgs e)